achyutmani/SoundLoader-A-Function-To-Create-Dataloader-in-PyTorch-for-An-Environmental-Sound-Classification/README.md

-# SoundLoader: A Package To Create Dataloader in PyTorch for An Environmental Sound Classification
+# SoundLoader: A Function To Create Custom Dataloader in PyTorch for An Environmental Sound Classification
 Import Classes from SoundCustomDataloader_Train.py and SoundCustomDataloader_Test.py to Get the Training and Test Dataset for Sound Classification.
 Forward this dataset as an argument to dataloader in PyTorch. <br>
 Sample Example Code: <br>
 1. import torch<br>